-- 1. The reports that the Ethical Standards Commissioner may, or, as the case may be, is required to make to the Parliament under or by virtue of sections 4, 5 or 7 to 12 of the Scottish Parliamentary Standards Commissioner Act 2002 shall be made to the committee mentioned in Rule 6.4. - 2.
-Where the Ethical Standards Commissioner reports to the Parliament under section 2(8)(a) of the Public Appointments and Public Bodies etc. (Scotland) Act 2003 (asp 4) by laying a report before the Parliament or otherwise providing the Clerk with a copy of the report, the Clerk shall ensure that notice of receipt of the report is published in the Business Bulletin and shall refer the report to the committee mentioned in Rule 6.4.
+- 1. The reports that the Ethical Standards Commissioner may, or, as the case may be, is required to make to the Parliament under or by virtue of sections 4, 5 or 7 to 12 of the Scottish Parliamentary Standards Commissioner Act 2002 shall be made to the Standards, Procedures and Public Appointments Committee. - 2.
+Where the Ethical Standards Commissioner reports to the Parliament under section 2(8)(a) of the Public Appointments and Public Bodies etc. (Scotland) Act

+2003 (asp 4) by laying a report before the Parliament or otherwise providing the Clerk with a copy of the report, the Clerk shall ensure that notice of receipt of the report is published in the Business Bulletin and shall refer the report to the Standards, Procedures and Public Appointments Committee.

-- 3. Where the Ethical Standards Commissioner has indicated in writing, at the time a report referred to in paragraph 2 is laid or otherwise provided to the Clerk, that information contained in the report is confidential, the Clerk shall take all reasonable steps to ensure that the information in question is not made public by the Parliament or otherwise made available to any member who is not a member of the committee mentioned in Rule 6.4. - 4.
-Where the Ethical Standards Commissioner has given a direction under section 2(8)(b) of the Public Appointments and Public Bodies etc. (Scotland) Act 2003 in respect of the case that is the subject of the Commissioner's report to the Parliament, the committee mentioned in Rule 6.4 shall consider that report and shall report on it to the Parliament, which shall then consider the case in the light of the committee's report.
+- 3. Where the Ethical Standards Commissioner has indicated in writing, at the time a report referred to in paragraph 2 is laid or otherwise provided to the Clerk, that information contained in the report is confidential, the Clerk shall take all reasonable steps to ensure that the information in question is not made public by the Parliament or otherwise made available to any member who is not a member of the Standards, Procedures and Public Appointments Committee. - 4.
+Where the Ethical Standards Commissioner has given a direction under section 2(8)(b) of the Public Appointments and Public Bodies etc. (Scotland) Act 2003 in respect of the case that is the subject of the Commissioner's report to the Parliament, the Standards, Procedures and Public Appointments Committee shall consider that report and shall report on it to the Parliament, which shall then consider the case in the light of the Committee's report.